When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

 A great way to start your story off on the right foot is to use characters that readers can quickly identify with as they embark on their journey.
 Additionally, vivid imagery in your first few lines can help situate readers within the scene and invite them into the story.

-If done correctly, these hooks and openings will give readers a strong foundation for enjoying your story for many chapters (and books!) to come.
+If done correctly, these hooks and openings will give most readers a strong foundation for enjoying your story for many chapters (and books!) to come.

 4. Write a Prologue